selvack/ada525/about.md

 comments: false
 ---

 Hello peeps, I'm student of ADA525 Rapid prototyping using computational tools at Western Norway University of Applied Science, Bergen.
 This blog for documentation that is required in this subject.
-This service is run on Github pages.